Gittins' theorem under uncertainty: Overview of Bandits under uncertainty

-\end{theorem} \begin{remark} We choose $\rho^*$ to be the minimum value in the (random) set of minimum Gittins index machines $\{\argmin_{k} \gamma^{(k)}(\psi^{(k)}_n)\}$ as a simple method of symmetry breaking, in order to avoid complexities due to measurable selection.
-In fact, any choice of $\rho^*_n \in \{\argmin_{k} \gamma^{(k)}(\psi^{(k)}_n)\}$ also yields Gittins optimality. \end{remark} \begin{remark} The robust Gittins theorem states that an optimal choice is given by always playing a bandit with the lowest robust Gittins index.
+Then the allocation strategy $\rho^*$ given (recursively) by is C-optimal (Definition \ref{C-optimal}) under $\mathfrak{E}$ for the cost \end{theorem} \begin{remark} We choose $\rho^*$ to be the minimum value in the (random) set of minimum Gittins index machines $\{\argmin_{k} \gamma^{(k)}(\psi^{(k)}_n)\}$ as a simple method of symmetry breaking, in order to avoid complexities due to measurable selection.
+In fact, any choice of $\rho^*_n \in \{\argmin_{k} \gamma^{(k)}(\psi^{(k)}_n)\}$ also yields C-optimality. \end{remark} \begin{remark} The robust Gittins theorem states that an optimal choice is given by always playing a bandit with the lowest robust Gittins index.
 At each time, the indices of unplayed bandits do not change.
-This leads to a form of consistency in our decisions, even though $\mathfrak{E}$ is not consistent. \end{remark}
+This leads to a form of consistency in the values associated with different bandits, even though $\mathfrak{E}$ is not consistent. \end{remark}